New Leaf Acupuncture

 in Traditional Chinese Medicine TCM

-I practice acupuncture.
-At the same time, for me, the treatment is more than just inserting needles.
-It’s also about creating an environment where a person can settle and feel at ease: the conversation, the atmosphere, and the attention given during the treatment.
+Chinese medicine offers a perspective on this that continues to fascinate me to this day.
+It views the human being as a whole and asks not only where a problem lies, but also why a system has become unbalanced.
+I work with acupuncture.
+At the same time, for me, treatment is more than just inserting needles.
+It’s also about creating an environment where a person can find peace: the conversation, the atmosphere, and the attention given during the treatment.

 My approach has developed over many years.

-I am a naturopath with a Federal Diploma in Traditional Chinese Medicine TCM.
-I completed part of my training at a hospital for traditional medicine in Vietnam.
-Working in a large clinical environment has shaped my view of medicine – and deepened my trust in careful, precise, and humane treatment.
+I am a naturopath with a Swiss federal diploma in Traditional Chinese Medicine (TCM).
+I completed part of my training at the Hospital for Traditional Medicine in Vietnam.
+Working in a large clinical setting has shaped my perspective on medicine—and deepened my belief in treatment that is thorough, precise, and at the same time compassionate.

 Twenty years of Kung Fu have also influenced my work.
 It has trained my sense of the body – from within, not just from theory.
 Movement, tension, posture, and presence are therefore not abstract concepts for me, but something directly experienceable.